nadzyah/log-anomaly-detector/README.md

 Changes from the original project:
 - Python v3.8 support was added
-- MongoDB as a data source and data sink support was added
+- MongoDB and MySQL as a data source and data sink support was added
 - Run analysis in parallel for multiple hosts separately
 - UI and Prometheus support was removed
 - The usage of Word2Vec algorithm was improved